-Here, I used NI Multisim software to simulate 1.5V to 5V DC-DC Boost converter.
-Here are the components that you need if you want to reproduce this simulation:
+In this project we build a 1.5V to 5V DC-DC Boost converter.
+Here are the components that you need if you want to build this circuit:

-Suppose you want to reduce the voltage of your battery without using linear regulators.
-You can make use of a DC-DC Buck converter.
+Buck converters reduce the voltage of a power supply.
 This is a power electronics circuit that steps down the DC voltage to a level determined by the choice of components in your circuit.

-Here is a general schematic of the buck converter.
+Here is a general schematic of a buck converter.

 How Buck Converters Work

-To obtain an output voltage lower than the battery, we connect the switch before the inductor.
-When we turn ON and OFF the controller with the circuit in this configuration, the average output voltage will be lower than the battery’s voltage.
+To obtain an output voltage lower than battery voltage, we connect the switch before the inductor.
+When we turn ON and OFF the switch in this configuration, the average output voltage will be lower than the battery’s voltage.